ByteBrushStudios/bbl/STRUCTURE.md

 ## Authentication Flow

 Authentication is handled through NextAuth.js with Discord as the OAuth provider.
-Only users with Discord IDs listed in the `adminDiscordIDs` array in `config.ts` are granted admin access.
+Admin access can be granted in multiple ways:

+1. A super admin can be designated by Discord ID using `auth.superAdminDiscordId` in `config.ts`
+2. A super admin can be designated by email using `auth.superAdminEmail` in `config.ts`

+Additionally, email-based access can be restricted to specific domains using the `auth.allowedEmailDomains` array in `config.ts`.